Cyc

-Cyc (pronounced /ˈsaɪk/ SYKE) is a long-term artificial intelligence project that aims to assemble a comprehensive ontology and knowledge base that spans the basic concepts and rules about how the world works.
-Hoping to capture common sense knowledge, Cyc focuses on implicit knowledge that other AI platforms may take for granted.
-This is contrasted with facts one might find somewhere on the internet or retrieve via a search engine or Wikipedia.
-Cyc enables semantic reasoners to perform human-like reasoning and be less "brittle" when confronted with novel situations.
+Cyc (pronounced /ˈsaɪk/ SYKE) is a long-term artificial intelligence (AI) project that aims to assemble a comprehensive ontology and knowledge base that spans the basic concepts and rules about how the world works.
+Hoping to capture common sense knowledge, Cyc focuses on implicit knowledge.
+The project began in July 1984 at MCC and was developed later by the Cycorp company.